JoshKepler/Portfolio/NFL Project/ReadMe.md

 I will assume the reader has a basic undertanding of American Football, if the reader is not familiar with American Football, please watch this short video created by the NFL, https://www.youtube.com/watch?v=3t6hM5tRlfA&ab_channel=NFLUK.

-With the popularity of Fantasy Football Expanding, we can use data to gain an edge in our leagues.
-I will be using standard fantasy football league setting in my scenarios unless otherwise noted:

--	The goal for each week is to score more points from your starter's then your opponent's starters.
-Which ever team scores more points by the end of the week earns a win
--	Leagues typically have 10-12 team, we will be assuming 12 teams in these scenarios unless specified
--	9 starters (1 Quarterback, 2 Running Backs, 2 Wide Receivers, 1 Tight End, a Flex (RB,WR or TE), Kicker and Defense) with 6 Bench spots.
--	Standard Scoring:
-	-	Passing: 1 point per 25 yards, 4 points per passing touchdown, -2 points per passing interception
-	-	Rushing: 1 point per 10 yards, 6 points per rushing touchdown, -2 points for fumbling
-	-	Receiving: 1 point per 10 yards, 6 points per receiving touchdown, additional points can be earned per reception/catch
-	-	2-Point Conversion: 2 points for passing, rushing or receiving 2-point conversion
--	Points Per Reception (PPR): this rule varies across leagues with 0, .5 & 1 point, we will be assuming .5 PPR in these scenarios unless specified.

 The skills I will be demonstrating will be:
 -	Python
 -	Data Analysis with Visualizations, Sampling & Hypothesis Testing